Effects of quenching protocols based on parametric oscillators: Analysis of amplitudes for oscillators with Morse-type square frequencies

-Let us analyze the solutions to the Ermakov equation in the present case once we set $\underline{t_s=0}$.
+Let us analyze the solutions to the Ermakov equation in the present case once we set $\underline{t_s=0}$ and the initial conditions (\ref{eq21}).
+The frequency decreases monotonically from the initial value $\sqrt{V_\infty+|D_e|}$.
 Solution $\sigma$ initially grows until it stabilizes to an oscillating regime.
 For fixed height of the frequency parameter shape (i.e. for fixed $D_e$), the magnitude of oscillation is strongly affected by the width of the time interval where $\dot{\omega}$ is significant and the jump for $\omega$ from maximum to asymptotic value is essentially realized.
 As long as the positive time-scaling parameter $b$ increases, the amplitude of oscillations becomes smaller and smaller, the fluctuation being basically negligible for sufficiently large values of $b$.
 Magnitude of oscillations varies significantly provided that the different $b$ are taken so to exclude at a too sudden initial jump for $\omega$.
 This is evident from Figure \ref{figure sigma caso 2}.a) (there the $b=0.1$ and $b=0.015$ curves almost overlaps).
-Although at the initial stage $\sigma$ grows monotonically, oscillations underlay the growth rate.
-They are very little visible and are evidenced via $\dot{\sigma}$; see Figure \ref{figure sigma caso 2}.b) where the t-differentials for the smoothest curves in Figure \ref{figure sigma caso 2}.a) are plotted.
+At the initial stage $\sigma$ grows monotonically with very little visible fluctuations in the growth rate, as evidenced in Figure \ref{figure sigma caso 2}.b) where $\dot{\sigma}$ is plotted for the smoothest curves in Figure \ref{figure sigma caso 2}.a).
 At fixed $b$ and $D_e$, the greater is the asymptotic value of frequency parameter $ |V_\infty|>0$ the lower are the values about which oscillations of $\sigma$ are realized, as well as their amplitude and their characteristic period; see the comparison between the black curve and the (essentially overlapping) yellow and magenta ones in figure \ref{figure sigma caso 2}.a) as well as the blue curve in figure \ref{figure sigma caso 2}.c).
-For assigned $V_\infty$ and $b$, the progressive augment of $|D_e|$ results into more and more substantial departures of $\omega^2$ from the "optimal" constant value $V_\infty$, and wider oscillation regimes arise, Fig. \ref{figure sigma caso 2}.c).
-It is also worth to notice that oscillations do not develop symmetrically with respect to the value $\sigma_{HO}=(4 V_\infty)^{1/4}$, and mean values of $\sigma$ tend to attain a higher value -see Figure \ref{figure sigma caso 2}.a).
+For assigned $V_\infty$ and $b$, the progressive augment of $|D_e|$ results into more and more substantial departures of $\omega^2$ from the "optimal" constant value $V_\infty$, and wider oscillation regimes arise with mean values of $\sigma$ attaining higher values with respect to the stationary amplitude $\sigma_{HO}=(c / V_\infty)^{1/4}$ of harmonic oscillators whose frequency is the asymptotic value $\omega_\infty= \sqrt{V_\infty}$ of $\omega(t)$; see Fig. \ref{figure sigma caso 2}.c).